Diamondbacks vs. Marlins Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has 35 hits with seven doubles, a triple, five home runs, 10 walks and 19 RBI.
-He's also stolen one base.
+- Lourdes Gurriel Jr. has 36 hits with seven doubles, a triple, five home runs and 10 walks.
+He has driven in 19 runs with one stolen base.

 Gurriel Recent Games